Michigan wine: Blossom Days

 The Original Traverse City Cherry Festival began in 1925 as the Blessing of the Blossoms Festival.
 This festival was originally an event held in early May to attract tourists to Northern Michigan to view the cherry blossoms.
 In 1931 the Michigan Legislature renamed the festival the National Cherry Festival, and moved the event to the summer.
 The Wineries of Old Mission Peninsula revived this tradition in 2004 by hosting the Blossom Days Festival.
 The festival is a two-day event with a non-denominational ceremony taking place to bless the cherry and grape blossoms for the coming growing season.
 The 2011 Blossom Days event took place on May 14 and 15, and the Blessing of the Blossoms was performed by Bishop Bernard Hedba at Chateau Chantal.

 Great Lakes Wine Festival

-Starting in 2010, Michigan International Speedway has hosted the annual Great Lakes Wine Festival.
+Starting in 2010, Michigan International Speedway (MIS) has hosted the annual Great Lakes Wine Festival.
 In 2011, 25 Michigan wineries and 17 breweries attended this event.
 The 2011 Great Lakes Wine Festival was a three-day event from Friday, May 20, through Sunday, May 22.
 The festival offers the opportunity to taste Michigan wine from all over the state while wineries demonstrate food pairings.
 MIS has camping available for festival goers to spend the entire weekend.